idvorkin/idvorkin.github.io/_d/affirmations2.md

   - wisdom
 ---

 Every day I write out my affirmations.
-These are positive statements that help me challenge and overcome my self-sabotaging and negative thoughts.
-When I repeat them often, and believe in them, I make positive changes.
+These positive statements help me challenge and overcome my self-sabotaging and negative thoughts.
+Repeating them often reinforces them, helping me be the person I want to be.
+My affirmations have power to me, and have evolved over time, you'll want to find the ones that speak best to you.

-These are mine, you'll need to find yours.
-These weren't my original affirmations, they've evolved over time.

 ### Deliberate.
 Disciplined.
 Daily